The Juniper Tree (fairy tale): Synopsis

 A wealthy and pious couple pray every day for God to grant them a child.
 One winter, under the juniper tree in the courtyard, the wife peels an apple.
 She cuts her finger and drops of blood fall onto the snow.
 This leads her to wish for a child to be as white as snow and as red as blood.
 Six months later, the wife becomes gravely ill from eating juniper berries and asks her husband to bury her beneath the juniper tree if she dies.
 A month later, she gives birth to a baby boy as white as snow and as red as blood.
 She dies of happiness.
 Keeping his promise, the husband buries her beneath the juniper tree.
 He eventually marries again and he and his new wife have a daughter named Marlinchen (in some versions Marlene, Marjory or Ann Marie).

 The new wife loves Marlinchen but despises her stepson.
 She abuses him every day, claiming that she wishes Marlinchen to inherit her father's wealth instead of her stepson.
 One afternoon after school, the stepmother plans to lure her stepson into an empty room containing a chest of apples.
 Marlinchen sees the chest and asks for an apple, which the stepmother gracefully offers.
 However, when the boy enters the room and reaches down the chest for an apple, the stepmother slams the lid onto his neck, decapitating him.
 The stepmother binds his head with the rest of his body with a bandage and props his body onto a chair outside, with an apple on his lap.
-Marlinchen, unaware of the situation, asks her stepbrother for an apple.
+Marlinchen, unaware of the situation, asks her half-brother for an apple.
 Hearing no response, she is forced by her mother to box him in the ear, causing his head to roll onto the ground.
-Marlinchen profusely cries throughout the day whilst the stepmother dismembers the stepson's body and cooks him into a "blood-soup" (Black Puddings Sauer/Suur) for dinner.
+Marlinchen profusely cries throughout the day while the stepmother dismembers the stepson's body and cooks him into a "blood-soup" (Black Puddings Sauer/Suur) for dinner.
 She later deceives her husband by telling him that his son stayed at the mother's great uncle's house.
-The husband unwittingly eats the "blood-soup" (Black puddings/Sauer/Suur) during dinner and proclaims it to be delicious.
+The husband unwittingly eats the "blood-soup" during dinner and proclaims it to be delicious.
 Marlinchen gathers the bones from the dinner and buries them beneath the juniper tree with a handkerchief.